Matesxs/FIT_IVS_Calculator_projekt/README.md

 Simple calculator made in python using buildin math library, buildin functions and Qt for UI.
 This software is targeted for **Windows** because it's platfor all of us using but in theory you can use it on whatever system with graphical interface you want because python can run almost anywhere.
+This software comes with two versions:
+* standalone - slower starts but its only one executable
+* installer - needs to be installed (and uninstalled) but its faster to start

 ## Getting Started